Wood Boring Insects

 See What's Really Going On!

-IMPORTANT: In order for thermal imaging to be effective and detect for concealed termite damage within your structure, the wall in question must be above grading and exposed to the weather.
-(Basement walls can not be thermally scanned because it is below grading) and must contain a wall cavity that is exposed to a temperature differential on the oppsite side of the wall being thermally scanned.
-See image below... |
+IMPORTANT: For thermal imaging to effectively detect concealed termite damage within your structure, the wall being examined must be above ground level and exposed to the exterior weather.
+(Basement walls cannot be thermally scanned, as they are below ground level.)
+Additionally, the wall must have a cavity that allows for a temperature differential on the opposite side of the wall being scanned.
+See the image below for clarification...

 My inspection results will be captured and then documented into a professional report, providing you with tangible proof of all my wood boring insect findings.